“Where do you want to be tomorrow? Where do you want to be in a week from now? A year?”

 “What are your big dreams?”

-Joy is in the little things that are already around us: children’s games, good food, reading a good book, just sitting quietly, baking a loaf of bread, listening to your favorite song.
+Joy is found in the little things that are already around us: children’s games, good food, reading a good book, just sitting quietly, baking a loaf of bread, listening to your favorite song.
 Joy is not found in the future but in the present.

 Following dreams can bring us joy, but it does it through the process: when you immerse yourself in work that feels meaningful to you, you can feel joy.
 Reaching the goal rarely has the same effect.